alkacon/opencms-core/INSTALL.md

 More information about database settings is available [here](https://documentation.opencms.org/opencms-documentation/server-administration/database-settings/).

 Start the database and make sure it is running properly.

+### Install Database.
+Option "Oracle"

+OpenCms Oracle database driver has been tested with multiple versions of Oracle Database, including Express Edition (XE).
+It is crucial to select the correct connector for your Oracle version during the installation wizard.
+If you are using Oracle 12.2 or later, you **must** be sure that the CDB or PDB you are connecting is in open state before installing OpenCms.

 ### Download and deploy OpenCms